 Nestled in the woods of Bainbridge Island, The Island School is an independent kindergarten through fifth grade elementary school educating students from across Kitsap County.
 Founded in 1977, the school engages the mind and heart of every child in a culture that values excellent education, innate curiosity, joy in learning, and respect and appreciation for others.
 Our teachers are caring and accomplished educators who model a love of lifelong learning.
 Teachers know each child deeply and devote tireless effort to meet children’s individual needs.
 Art, music, physical education and Spanish are core parts of our educational program.
 Kids love to learn at The Island School.
 We are a community of students, teachers, staff, parents, grandparents, relatives and friends working together.
 We are committed to a strong financial aid program to maintain economic diversity in our school community.
 The Island School is accredited by the Northwest Association of Independent Schools.

 We launched the Tyler Moniz Project to celebrate the life of Tyler Moniz, who we lost to suicide in April 2016 when he was 21 years old.
 We carry out this mission by creating awareness about suicide and depression, especially in young people.
-Because suicide is the leading cause of death in young people in Kitsap County, we are focused on bringing a crisis text line to the island as well as increased crisis counseling services.
-We also host community programs like support groups for families affected by suicide as well as educational lectures and discussions.
-And because we are committed to supporting ideas that promote happiness, well-being, and hope, we have introduced bright blue TMP Conversation Benches to local parks and schools.
+Because suicide is the leading cause of death in young people in Kitsap County, we offer free crisis counseling and support groups to those touched by mental illness.
+We are committed to supporting ideas that promote happiness, well-being, and hope, so we have introduced bright blue TMP Conversation Benches in our community, local parks,and schools.
 TMP also sponsors two annual scholarships for BHS students who consistently demonstrate kindness and sportsmanship.
 This year our goal is to establish a youth centered Café in the Pavilion, that offers job training, mentorship and more to our community and youth.
 We are a non-profit 501(c)(3) charitable organization.